The Nuts and Bolts of a VA OfferWhat’s in it for the Buyer? —-The Seller?

 * Must be owner-occupied (no investors, no second homes).

-* Besides the $2450 assumption processing fee, the current lender typically charges about $1400 to cover internal and recording fees.
+* In addition to the $2450 assumption processing fee, the current lender typically charges about $1400 for internal and recording fees.

 * If the assumption isn’t approved, the fee is not due and only paid at COE.